DaFluffyPotato/dfp-music-overlay/README.md

 ![](https://i.ibb.co/bRgt2TL/overlay-tool.png)
 ![](https://i.ibb.co/r48LkXL/image.png)

+## Features

+- OBS compatible overlay that shows the embeded cover, album, artist, and title of MP3 files
+- lightweight
+- customizable visuals through CSS
+- no windows and managed by hotkeys
+- supports playing albums and singles randomly

 ## Dependencies

 This script uses Python3 and the following dependencies.
 Install with the following (`pip3` may be `pip` on some installs):